Fourteen Holy Helpers: The Basilica of the Vierzehnheiligen

 The Fourteen Holy Helpers are honored in Bavaria as the vierzehn Heiligen, and the Basilica of the Vierzehnheiligen is dedicated to these auxiliary saints.
 The Rococo pilgrimage church near the town of Bad Staffelstein was designed by Balthasar Neumann and built between 1743 and 1772.

-Devotion to these saints began in that region on 24 September 1445 when Hermann Leicht, the young shepherd of a nearby Franciscan monastery, saw a crying child in a field that belonged to the nearby Cistercian monastery of Langheim.
+Devotion to these saints began in that region on 24 September 1445 when Hermann Leicht, the young shepherd of a nearby Franciscan monastery, saw a crying child in a field belonging to the nearby Cistercian monastery of Langheim.
 As he bent down to pick up the child, it abruptly disappeared.
 A short time later, the child reappeared in the same spot.
 This time, two candles were burning next to it.
 In June 1446, Leicht saw the child a third time.
 This time, the child bore a red cross on its chest and was accompanied by thirteen other children.
 The child said: "We are the fourteen helpers and wish to erect a chapel here, where we can rest.
 If you will be our servant, we will be yours!"
 Shortly after, Leicht saw two burning candles descending to this spot.
 It is alleged that miraculous healings soon began, through the intervention of the fourteen saints.

 The Cistercian brothers to whom the land belonged erected a chapel, which immediately attracted pilgrims.
 An altar was consecrated as early as 1448.
 Pilgrimages to the Vierzehnheiligen continue to the present day between May and October.

 Depiction in culture

 One of the group depictions of the fourteen Saints is a 1503 altarpiece by Matthias Grünewald for the monastery in Lichtenfels in Upper Franconia.

-The fourteen angels of the lost children's prayer in Engelbert Humperdinck's fairy opera, Hansel and Gretel, are the Fourteen Holy Helpers.
+The fourteen angels of the lost children's prayer in Engelbert Humperdinck's fairy opera, Hansel and Gretel, symbolize the Fourteen Holy Helpers.
 The English words are familiar: